-Dr. Keaton Ray is a board-certified orthopedic physical therapist in Portland, Oregon and co-founder and Chief Operations Officer at MovementX.
+Dr. Keaton Ray, PT, DPT is a board-certified orthopedic physical therapist in Portland, Oregon and co-founder and Chief Operations Officer at MovementX.

 Compliance in Cash-Based PT Practice, Part 1: State Practice Acts, Direct Access, and Licensure

-As physical therapists continue to find new ways to better serve their patients, reduce administrative burden, and balance a sustainable lifestyle as a health professional, we’ve seen more and more “out-of-network” clinics popping up across the country.
+As physical therapists continue to find new ways to serve their patients better, reduce administrative burdens, and balance a sustainable lifestyle as health professionals, we’ve seen more and more “out-of-network” clinics popping up across the country.

 Along with the host of benefits that come with working in a cash-based setting, however, come compliance-related considerations that you must still have top of mind as you dive into this venture.